lue-bird/gren-language-design-discussions/field-mapping.md

   - simple
   - declarative `succeed` showing the final shape
   - field value changes are drastically simpler and less verbose
+  - could be misused to alter previous fields

 To discuss
   - symbol